>Different Types Of Turbo Faults & How To Detect Them

-Also known as a turbocharger, a turbo is a type of forced induction system that is commonly used in modern engines to increase their power output and efficiency.
-A turbo fault can affect performance, efficiency and reliability.
+A turbo (or turbocharger) is a type of forced induction system that is commonly used in modern engines to increase their power output and efficiency.
+A turbo fault can affect performance, efficiency, and reliability.

 Turbos are an integral part of your car’s engine.
 They help deliver more power to your drivetrain, improve your car’s fuel efficiency, and reduce your overall emissions – meaning the condition of your car’s turbo will have a significant bearing on its performance.